TNRIS/tnris.org/content/markdown/stratmap/stratmap-contracts.md

                             </div>
                 <div id="collapseA" class="collapse fade" aria-labelledby="headingA" data-parent="#accordionExample1">
                                 <div class="card-body">
-                                    <ul><li><b>New data acquisition projects</b> are determined by identifying type of data required, location, specification, budget, and timeline for delivery.</li>
+                                    <ul><li><strong>New data acquisition projects</strong> are determined by identifying type of data required, location, specification, budget, and timeline for delivery.</li>
-                  <li><b>Data acquisition, production, and independent quality assurance/quality control (QA/QC)</b> responsibilities are awarded to StratMap/DIR Contract vendors.</li>
+                  <li><strong>Data acquisition, production, and independent quality assurance/quality control (QA/QC)</strong> responsibilities are awarded to StratMap/DIR Contract vendors.</li>
-                  <li><b>After the final data deliverables are accepted</b>, they are placed in the public domain for use by local, regional, and federal government, academia, private industry and the public and maintained by TNRIS.</li></ul>
+                  <li><strong>After the final data deliverables are accepted</strong>, they are placed in the public domain for use by local, regional, and federal government, academia, private industry and the public and maintained by TNRIS.</li></ul>
                                 </div>
                             </div>
                         </div>